billy-bartlett/PyBer_Analysis/README.md

 ## Overview of the analysis

-For this project, I was asked to analyze all the rideshare data from January to early May of 2019.
+For this project, I was asked to analyze all the rideshare data from January to the end of April of 2019.
 I performed the analysis in Jupyter Notebook and created a multiple-line chart to visualize the data in a single compelling visual.

 ## Results

-Summary:
 When looking at the ride sharing data for each city type, I analyzed the following categories: total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.

 Total Rides per city type trended upward from Rural to Suburban and then up to Urban city types as expected.
 Fewer people live in rural areas so fewer total rides were both anticipated and identified for this city type.
 Looking at suburban cities, I anticipated an increase over total rides for rural cities.
 The data shows an increase from 125 total rides for rurual cities to 625 total rides for suburban cities.
 Lastly, I anticipated urban cities having the highest number of total rides out of the three city types and I identified there were 1625 total rides for this category.
 See the image below for reference.